 Eye Movement Desensitisation Reprocessing (EMDR)

 This reduces the effects of disturbing memories caused by traumatic events.
 EMDR is used within a comprehensive treatment plan to promote your recovery from a relevant problem.
-It alleviates or reduces the symptoms of
+It aims to reduce the symptoms of trauma, including those commonly associated with post-traumatic stress disorder (PTSD).
+EMDR processes information or memories that have got stuck in the brain’s neurological pathways and it aims to develop new and more accurate associations with the memory.

-- You are unable to get to face to face meetings because of your location, schedule or for mobility issues
+- You are unable to get to face-to-face meetings due to shielding or self-isolation, your location, schedule or for mobility issues

 - You feel less anxious talking to someone from a familiar surrounding such as your own home